 Major Requirements.
 The major requires thirteen or fourteen courses, including a one- or two-semester thesis, mentored in either the biology or chemistry department.
 Students may choose thesis advisors from faculty not formally part of the biological chemistry program committee, but thesis topics must be approved by the program committee.

 Seminar Requirement.
-Each major is required to make two formal thesis research presentations during the senior year, at least one of which is an oral seminar.
+Each major is required to make one formal thesis research presentation for each semester of thesis completed.
 Each senior is also required to attend at least four seminars presented by visiting scholars in either the biology or chemistry department.